-Sprinkling some grainy turbinado sugar on top of each muffin is totally optional, but I like doing it because this will make your gluten free blueberry muffins a little prettier.
-It will also give them another layer of texture by adding a little "crunch" to each bite.
+Sprinkling some grainy turbinado sugar on top of each muffin is optional, but I like to add this step because it will give your muffins a little sparkle and it will also give them another layer of texture by adding a little "crunch" to each bite.

-Yes, fully cool them and then wrap so they are airtight.
-When you’re ready for them, thaw at room temperature and serve.
-Just before serving, you can also warm them up a bit in the microwave because warm muffins are perfection, aren’t they?!
+When you’re ready to serve, thaw at room temperature and just before serving, you can also warm them up a bit in the microwave because warm blueberry muffins are perfection, aren’t they?

-If so, please share a pic with me on Instagram by tagging me!
-I want to see your remake!
+If so, please share a pic with me on Instagram by tagging me (@delightfuladventures), I want to see your remake!
 You can also let me know how things went by leaving a rating and comment below.
 I'd love to hear from you.

-If you like these easy gluten free blueberry muffins, you may also like these other vegan gluten free blueberry recipes:
+...you may also like these other vegan gluten-free blueberry recipes:

 - Blueberry Oatmeal Bars

 - Blueberry Banana Muffins

 - 1 ¾ cups (245g) gluten free flour blend **see important note about flour below**

 - 2 teaspoons baking powder

 - ½ cup (123g) plain unsweetened applesauce